 Illinois State University is committed to protection of the rights and welfare of human subjects participating in research investigations under the authority of the university.
-All research involving human subjects is to be conducted in accordance with relevant federal regulations.
-Federal regulation requires that all institutions receiving federal funds, which conduct research using living humans as subjects, establish and operate an Institutional Review Board (IRB).
-The purpose of the IRB is to ensure the protection of these human subjects.
+All research involving human subjects is to be conducted in accordance with relevant federal regulations and University policy.
+Federal regulation requires that all institutions receiving federal funds, which conduct research using living humans as subjects, establish and operate an Institutional Review Board (IRB) to ensure the protection of these human subjects.

 IRB review and approval of international research involves a number of challenges, including local laws and customs, translation of consent and research materials, and the security of subjects and data.